Molly Schaus: Early life

-She became friendly with Cammi Granato, the team’s captain, who lived in a neighboring town after Schaus and her family moved from Minnesota to the Chicago area.
-[Schaus] plays for another member of the 1998 squad, Katie King, the head women’s hockey coach at Boston College, and is a friend and teammate of Angela Ruggiero, who was on the US squad for the Vancouver Games too."

 Playing career

 NCAA

 At the conclusion of the 2010–11 regular season, Schaus is ranked third in the NCAA in goals against average (1.42), fifth in save percentage (.941) sixth in winning percentage (.793), and tied for 11th in shutouts (4).
 She leads Hockey East in goals against average and save percentage and is second in winning percentage.
 On January 30, 2011, Schaus earned her first career assist in a 2–1 defeat of Northeastern.
 She stopped a slapshot which rebounded to Kelli Stack.
 Stack skated the length of the rink and scored a shorthanded goal, which was also the game winner.

 Schaus received the Bertagna Goaltending Award (given to the Beanpot tournament outstanding goalie) for the third time in her career following BC's win in the Beanpot Championship, the third Schaus has been a part of during her four years at the Heights.

 Molly Schaus was among 10 finalists nominated for the 2011 Patty Kazmaier Memorial Award, presented by Lake Erie College of Osteopathic Medicine.
 An award of The USA Hockey Foundation, the Patty Kazmaier Memorial Award is annually bestowed upon the top player in NCAA Division I women's ice hockey.
 Schaus was nominated for the award in 2009, advancing to become a finalist.

 Molly Schaus earned American Hockey Coaches Association All-America honors for 2011 in capturing first-team honors.
 Schaus received All-America second-team recognition as a junior in 2008–09.

 At Boston College for the 2010–2011 season, Schaus topped her own school wins record this season by going 24–5–4.
 She was selected as the All-America First Team goaltender.
 The senior boasted a save percentage of .942 and 1.45 goals against average to help guide BC to the Frozen Four.
 Schaus ended her tenure as an Eagle with numerous school records, including saves (3,428), GAA (1.81) and wins (80).